Mission in Service

 Our church supports local, national, and international missions with funding and hands-on support.
 Some of our current mission partners include the following organizations.

 Little Free Pantry

-At the recommendation of the Mission and Benevolence Committee, the Session and Trustees voted to install a Little Free Pantry (LFP) on our property.
-This pantry houses non-perishables, canned goods, and personal hygiene supplies and will be available to anyone who is in need at any time of day.
+This pantry provides non-perishables, canned goods, and personal hygiene supplies and is available to anyone who is in need at any time of day.
 In our neighborhood, that could be school children on their way home stopping for a snack or it could be someone walking to the church from Woodward to grab a can of soup for dinner that night.
-The LFP was installed in August 2019, and congregants and neighbors alike are encouraged to bring small donations (no sharps, though, please!).
+The LFP was installed in August 2019, and congregants and neighbors alike are encouraged to bring small donations.
 The idea behind a Little Free Pantry is for neighbors to help neighbors.

-Our church supports Common Ground with supplies for young people to furnish their first apartments.
+Our church supports Common Ground (now a part of Lighthouse) with supplies for young people to furnish their first apartments.
 Several times throughout the year, members donate new items from silverware to mops to cleaner, so that a young person’s new apartment is well-stocked and offers a welcoming space to call home.